Karthik2370/Thread-clothing-brand/README.md

 # THREAD – Minimal T-Shirt E-Commerce Store

 A modern, minimal, and fully responsive e-commerce website for selling premium t-shirts.
-Designed for a seamless shopping experience with smooth animations, clean UI, and integrated Stripe payments.
+Designed for a seamless shopping experience with smooth animations, clean UI, and integrated Razorpay payments.

 ---